Documentation

 If a caller asks you to delete their data — typically the recordings and transcripts of their calls — you have an obligation under GDPR (and similar laws) to act within 30 days.

-We can also accept DSARs directly at privacy@aitelier.org if a caller reaches us instead of you; we route the request to the right tenant and confirm completion to both sides.
+Send the request to privacy@aitelier.org with the caller's phone number: we locate the caller's sessions, erase the recordings and transcripts, and confirm completion to you so you can close the request with proof.
+We also accept DSARs directly if a caller reaches us instead of you; we route the request to the right tenant and confirm completion to both sides.

 Caller consent